SparkPost/support-docs/content/momentum/4/executable/create-ssl-cert.md

 <dd>

-The following services can be specified with this command:
+Currently, only this service can be specified with this command:

-*   `ecconfigd` - Momentum Configuration Server

-    The **ecconfigd** service requires SSL and a certificate is created when Momentum is installed.
-For this reason, you will see the following message during installation:

-    ```
-    Generating a 2048 bit RSA private key
-    ...
-    writing new private key to '/var/ecconfigd/apache/server.key'
-    ```

 *   `msyspg` - Postgresql Server